-English 9 & 101-2 Years1 credit reditPrerequisite: Enrollment in Foundations of Technology.
+Social Studies 9 & 10 1 Year 1 credit Prerequisite: Enrollment in Foundations of Technology

 For 9th and 10th graders taking Foundations of Technology only.
 These courses are under development and are being designed to fulfill academic requirements at your sending school.
 As with all of our programs, students will attend Region 10 for a full AM or PM session every day.
 However, so that students can fit Region 10 into their schedules and fulfill their academic requirements at their sending school, their Region 10 schedule will alternate between the Foundations of Technology class one day and both English and Social Studies (taught at Region 10) the next.
-Social Studies 9 & 10 1-2 1 credit Prerequisite: Enrollment in Foundations of Technology